Prem2k17/freshersworld/README.md

 # Freshersworld

-Special thanks to [Freshersworld](https://www.freshersworld.com) and [GovernmentJobOnlie](https://www.governmentjobonline.in) for giving me a chance to design their website screen.
+Special thanks to [Freshersworld](https://www.freshersworld.com) and [Government Job Onlie](https://www.governmentjobonline.in) for giving me a chance to design their website screen.

 # Demo URL